isakkolbeins/ID2223-Whats4Dinner/README.md

 ## Re-training pipeline
 The re-training pipeline mirrors the initial training pipeline, with the additional steps of adding the user uploaded recipes to further enhance the model.
 First the recipes are converted into a Hugging Face dataset following the conversational format.
 Then we combine it with the original dataset before continuing with the training.
+The re-training pipeline runs as an app on Modal, and is triggered every 7 days (at 6:58PM).

 ## User interface